YehielSiri/ImageProccesing_Ex2/README.md

 -----

 <h2>Hough Circles:</h2>
+The circle Hough Transform (CHT) is a basic feature extraction technique used in digital image processing for detecting circles in imperfect images.
+The circle candidates are produced by “voting” in the Hough parameter space and then selecting local maxima in an accumulator matrix.
 Find Circles in an image using a Hough Transform algorithm extension.

 | Original | Output | Original | Output |